 - The official opening of the building took place on May 1, 1931.

 - A total of 3,400 workers were involved in the construction of the Empire State Building.
-Official records show that five workers died during the entire construction.
+Official, records sadly show that five workers died during the construction.

-- There are total 6,514 windows in the building.
+- There are a total of 6,514 windows in the building.

 - The structure is recognized as a National Historic Landmark by National Park Services.

 - The upper half of this skyscraper remained entirely vacant for most of the 1930s.

 - There are a total of 73 elevators in the building.
 Originally there were 64 elevators.